drhsqlite/fossil-mirror/www/gitusers.md

-This example also shows a consequence of that fact that [Git doesn’t sync branch names](#syncall): you have to keep repeating yourself, “master, master.”
+This example also shows a consequence of that fact that [Git doesn’t sync branch names](#syncall): you have to keep repeating yourself like an obsequious supplicant: “Master, master.”
+Didn’t we invent computers to serve humans, rather than the other way around?

 #### Fossil Method

-Now we’re going to do the same thing as above using Fossil.
-We’ve broken the commands up into blocks corresponding to those above for comparison.
+Now we’re going to do the same thing using Fossil, with the commands arranged in blocks corresponding to those above for comparison.

 We start the same way, cloning the work repo down to the laptop: